-Our Museum is now open, bringing over two centuries of justice history to life.
+Our Museum brings over two centuries of justice history to life.

 Shire Hall Historic Courthouse Museum uncovers moving and important stories of everyday people’s interactions with the justice system since the late 18th century.
 It shows how the law affects all of us, and how we can also affect the law.
 The Museum makes this extraordinary building and these fascinating stories available and enjoyable for all.